r-spatial/link2GI/vignettes/link2GI5.md

-### Usecases presented on the GEOSTAT August 2018
+### Use cases presented at GEOSTAT August 2018

-During the GEOSTAT 2018 (see https://opengeohub.org) in Prague some more complex use cases have been presented.
+During the GEOSTAT 2018 (see https://opengeohub.org) in Prague, some more complex use cases were presented.

 #### Find slides and materials
 - [Presentation slides](https://gisma.github.io/link2gi2018/link2gi2018.html#1)